CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Build-a-Retrieval-Augmented-Generation-(RAG)-Pipeline.md

 ## Exercise 2: Build a Retrieval-Augmented Generation (RAG) Pipeline

+In this exercise, you will enhance a basic chat application by integrating a Retrieval-Augmented Generation (RAG) pipeline.
+This includes indexing knowledge sources, implementing a retrieval mechanism, generating responses with augmented knowledge, and adding telemetry logging to monitor performance and accuracy.

+## Objectives

+In this exercise, you will complete the following tasks:

+- Task 1: Indexing Knowledge Sources
+- Task 2: Implementing the Retrieval Pipeline
+- Task 3: Generating Responses with Augmented Knowledge
+- Task 4: Add telemetry logging

 ### Task 1: Indexing Knowledge Sources

+In this task, you will index knowledge sources by processing and storing vectorized data from a CSV file using a search index.
+You will also authenticate your Azure account, execute the indexing script, and register the index to your cloud project.

 1. Expand **assets (1)** folder, select **products.csv** file **(2)**.
 This file contains the  example data set that will be used in your chat app.